iboB/kuzco/README.md

 # kuzco

 No touchy!
-Immutable objects for C++
+Immutable state for C++

 *This code is used in production.
 However it's not yet open-source friendly.
 I'm working documenting it*